Sébastien Faure: Biography

 Before becoming a free-thinker, Faure was a seminarist.
 He engaged in politics as a socialist before turning to anarchism in 1888.

 In 1894, he was prosecuted in "The Trial of the thirty" ("Procès des trente"), but was acquitted.
 That same year, he became the guardian of Sidonie Vaillant after the execution of her father, Auguste Vaillant.
 In 1895, he cofounded "Le Libertaire" with Louise Michel, taking the name of the earlier journal by Joseph Déjacque.
 At the time of the Dreyfus affair, he was one of the leading supporters of Alfred Dreyfus.
 In 1904, he created a libertarian school, La Ruche ("The Hive"), close to Rambouillet, which closed in February 1917.
 In 1916, he launched the periodical "Ce qu'il faut dire".
-Faure also co-founded (with Volin) the Synthesis, or also known as synthesis anarchism which was an influential form of conceiving anarchist federations.
+Faure also co-founded (with Volin) the anarchist synthesis, which was an influential form of conceiving anarchist federations.

 Faure edited the Encyclopédie anarchiste (Anarchist Encyclopedia), a dictionary of the philosophy and beliefs of anarchism, including its principles and tendencies, with contributions from about 100 others.
 Compiled between 1925 and 1934, the dictionary was published in installments for distribution by subscription.
 The final volume was 2,893 pages across four volumes.
 It was envisioned as the first part of a five-part encyclopedia project covering the biographies, historical events, and bibliography of anarchism, but this went unpublished.
 Contributors included Émile Armand, Luigi Bertoni, Pierre Besnard, Han Ryner, Augustin Souchy, Max Nettlau, Aristide Lapeyre, and Gérard de Lacaze-Duthiers.